karthikeya03/HTML-CSS/notes.md

 ![](https://raw.github.com/karthikeya03/HTML-CSS/JustMain/end.png)

-## 4. Chrome DevTools & CSS Box Model :
+# Lession 4.
+Chrome DevTools & CSS Box Model :

 ### 1. Dev tools :

 > What are the dev tools? :
-> . open the inspect button to look at the developer tools of any website of your choice
+> `. open` the inspect button to look at the developer tools of any website of your choice
-> . click on the cursor button on the left most to find different elements adn their css, HTML
+> `. click` on the cursor button on the left most to find different elements adn their css, HTML

 ![CSS BOX MODEL](https://raw.github.com/karthikeya03/HTML-CSS/JustMain/hello1.png)